INF800/whoami/freelance.md

 ### Hire Me As a Freelancer

 I mostly work with start-ups.
-Every now and then some independent projects if they catch my attention or if I want to kill some time.
+Every now and then take up some independent projects.

+Hire me of you want **High quality** products in limited period of time.